2017-SD/fishing-tutorial-2/tutorial/GrailsReactOfflineAppTutorial.md

 export default App;
 ```

 App.js is what is known as a [React Component](https://reactjs.org/docs/react-component.html).
 Look at the reference for more details.
 The basic idea is that components can be defined as classes or functions.
 Components defined as classes have the constructor block and usually defines a [state](https://reactjs.org/docs/state-and-lifecycle.html).
 The state of a component can be thought of as a list of global variables that are immutable.
 If the app changes state, it must re-render to reflect those changes.

-The block starting at line 10 is the constructor.
+The block starting around line 10 is the constructor.
 The call to `super()` initializes the constructor so that the component can use the `this` keyword.
 The next line defines the state of the app.
 It defines two booleans: `online` and `logged_in`. `online` is going to indicate whether or not the user is online, and `logged_in`, whether or not the user is logged in.

 Every component must have a `render() { }` block.
 The html-esque tags in the return statement are converted to html and get displayed in the browser.
 Before the return statement, additional logic that controls what gets rendered can be placed here.
 Lines 22-25 is a shorthand way of referencing state variables.
 Without this, online and logged_in must be referenced using `this.state.online` and `this.state.logged_in`.
-Finally, the tag at line 29 is our Navbar.
+Finally, the tag around line 29 is our Navbar.
 Lines 30 and 31 are called props.
 These are parameter variables passed to a component in the same way a function is called with arguments.
 We will touch on this more in a second.

 Navigate to AppNav.js.
 Replace the contents with the following: